SirTedDanson/TrackerCMS/README.md

   ## Installation

   - Fork and clone files from repository.
-  - Open VSCode in root directory.
+  - Open VSCode, GitBash or your command line in the root directory.
   - run `npm install` in terminal.

   <p align="right">(<a href="#top">back to top</a>)</p>